Saturday, January 29, 2022

 - Continue reviewing the pieces weekly with students once rehearsals have begun.
 Ask them what the conductor wants them to work on.
 Check your e-mail and/or voicemail; sometimes conductors will let you know directly what is needed.

-- Attend the concert on Saturday, February 6, 2021, at 7:00 PM at Gilbert High School.
+- Attend the concert on Saturday, February 5, 2022.
 Your students have worked hard, and so have you; come and enjoy!

 (Review this with students before rehearsals begin!)